-The purpose of the AEGEA Pivotal Clinical Study was to demonstrate the safety and effectiveness of the AEGEA Vapor System in the treatment of heavy menstrual bleeding from benign causes in women whose childbearing is complete.
+The purpose of the AEGEA Pivotal Clinical Study was to demonstrate the safety and effectiveness of the Mara Water Vapor Ablation System at 12-months in the treatment of heavy menstrual bleeding from benign causes in women whose childbearing is complete.
+To assess longer-term safety and efficacy, two and three year outcome data were collected.